seryrzu/centroFlye/README.md

 ### 3. Recruitment of unique k-mers
 At this step we first recruit rare 19-mers and then use distance graph to filter out non-unique 19-mers (details can be found in the paper).
 Current implementation requires around 1TB of RAM.
-If you do not wish to run it yourself, the result is available at ZENODO (see Availability).
 The following command uses NCRF reports from step 2 and reports unique kmers to ``results/recruited_unique_kmers/unique_kmers_min_edge_cov_5_RC.txt``.

 ```